As the coronavirus spreads fear, sickness, and death, a specter haunts investors – the specter of deflation.

 The last deflation scare in 2008 led to Zero Interest Rate Policy, Quantitative Easing, and unprecedented Fed balance sheet expansion.
 A generational buying opportunity emerged in U.S. stocks.
 While most on Wall Street expected a bear market rally, few predicted a massive bull market that would last for over a decade.

 Initially, all asset classes rose out of their 2008-2009 bottoms.
-Commodities and precious metals, which had delivered standout gains in the years leading up to the 2008 financial crises, resumed leadership into 2011.
+Commodities and precious metals, which had delivered standout gains in the years leading up to the 2008 financial crises, resumed leadership in 2011.

 As gold and silver topped out in 2011, the U.S. stock market became the prime beneficiary of monetary expansionism in succeeding years.